 After the Penguin update, a review of your backlink profile is a good thing to have.
 Whether you intentionally created bad backlinks, or are a victim, these can get your de-ranked from Google searches so this should be high on your priority list.

-It’s easy to identify bad links and figure out if you need a link audit of your site (check out the link to find out how).
+It’s easy to identify bad links and figure out if you need a link audit of your site.

 Step 2: Content Marketing Strategy to Drive Organic Traffic

 Once you fix on-site issues, come up with keyword ideas, research your competitors and clean up your link profile, you can be sure your website is built on a stable foundation, and you’re ready to invest more in attracting organic traffic.

 Content sure is king, and more and more companies are investing wildly in it.
 It’s no longer a question of “if” your company will use it, but simply “when” you’ll get on board.